jaybuddy/JBX-Server/README.md

 # JBX-Server
 This repo contains source files for running shared hosting on a LEMP stack.
-The code is 4 years old so there is a good chance it needs updating to meet best practices.
-I do not use this code anymore.
+The code is 7 years old so dont use it. 😂

 ## Instructions